abbychau/fsdb/README.md

 FSDB implemented `\ArrayAccess`, `\JsonSerializable`, `\Iterator` and store the great assoc array in files in synchronous manner.

-Hackathons can never be easier.
+Winning hackathons can never be easier.

 ## Usage